 Students who wish to transfer into another BAC degree program are encouraged to discuss their options with their current Dean of School or academic advisor in order to best understand what is required to complete their current program, and to discuss with the new Dean of School what the new degree requirements would entail.
-In order to transfer, a student must file a change of program form with the Registrar's Office.
+In order to transfer, a student should initiate the request with her/his current Dean of School who will then file the request with the Registrar's Office.

-The MDS, MSIA and Distance MARCH program have specific requirements that differ from other BAC graduate programs.
+The MDS, MSIA and Online MARCH program have specific requirements that differ from other BAC graduate programs.
 A graduate student who wishes to transfer from any BAC master's program to any of these programs must discuss their transfer with the program director and provide any necessary documents for the transfer to be approved.